 A: When your divorce involves a business or a professional practice, we highly encourage you to contact a divorce attorney before you file.
 At Renkin & Associates, we handle divorces that require business valuations.
 We can help you evaluate your business income and profit to protect you and your business.

 When you are dealing with the complexities of property and asset division during a divorce, you need legal advice on how to protect your assets and income.
-Contact Renkin & Associates at (619) 299-7100 or email us to schedule a consultation.
+Contact Renkin & Associates at (619) 299-7100 or email us to schedule a case evaluation.